XueQiangFan/DMVFL-RSA/README.md

 Step 3. generate one RPRSA profile for your protein sequence from RPRSA-Threader

-Step 4.  protein name.rsa is the result file
+Step 4.  protein name +.rsa is the result file

-## run: python main.py -p protein name -S protein sequence -o result path
+# The protein solvent accessibility result

+*The protein solvent accessibility result of each rsidue should be found in the outputted file, i.e., " protein name +.rsa".
+In each result file, where "NO" is the position of each residue in your protein, where "AA" is the name of each residue in your protein, where "RSA" is the predicted relative accessible surface area of each residue in your protein, and where "ASA" is the predicted accessible surface area of each residue in your protein.

+# Update History:

+First release 2021-08-03

+# References

-More details about DMVFL-RSA can be found from the following paper: Improved Protein Relative Solvent Accessibility Prediction using Deep Multi-View Feature Learning Framework
+[1] Xue-Qiang Fan, Jun Hu*, Ning-Xin Jia, Dong-Jun Yu*, and Gui-Jun Zhang*.
+Improved Protein Relative Solvent Accessibility Prediction using Deep Multi-View Feature Learning Framework.
+Analytical Biochemistry. sumitted.

-Xueqiang Fan
-2021.01